Peugeot RCZ: RCZ R

-Only 305 RCZ Rs were brought to the UK of the 3,054 that were manufactured.
+A total of 3,054 units of the RCZ R were manufactured, with 305 brought to the UK.

 Special editions

-The RCZ Allure is a special edition of the 1.6 THP156 with 6-speed Tiptronic transmission and 18-inch wheels.
+The RCZ Allure is a special edition of the 1.6 THP156 with the 6-speed Tiptronic transmission and 18-inch wheels.

 The Asphalt is limited edition (500 units) version of the RCZ.
-It includes 19-inch black and silver alloy wheels, black leather sport seats.
+It includes 19-inch black and silver alloy wheels, and black leather sport seats.

-The RCZ Brownstone is a limited edition available exclusively in Germany in metallic brown paint with silver racing stripes.
+The RCZ Brownstone is a limited edition, available exclusively in Germany, with metallic brown paint and silver racing stripes.
 Inside, the special version is finished in brown, with Cohiba leather and Alcantara trim.

 The RCZ Magnetic is available exclusively in the UK, with production limited to 170 units.
 Models are available in pearlescent black with Flame Red leather sports seats or white with black leather sports seats, with matte black roof arches and a black grille, brake calipers and door mirrors.
 They also feature a soft touch leather sports steering wheel and a short shift gear lever.

-The RCZ Raidillon is available in Belgium and Luxembourg with production limited to 55 pieces.
-The stylish metal colour Guaranja Brown is unique to this version.
+The RCZ Raidillon is available in Belgium and Luxembourg with production limited to 55 examples.
+The colour Guaranja Brown is unique to this version.
 Inside, the Cohiba Nappa leather and Alcantara upholstery has additional embroidery "Raidillon" lettering in the backrest.